 Important Factors to Know when Making Ultimate Southern Pimento Cheese

 - Drain the pimentos!
-Drain them very well.
+Please, for heaven’s sakes, drain them very well.
 If you don’t drain them, your pimento cheese will be soupy and that is yucky.

-- Do NOT overmix the pimento cheese – just give it a light stir until you see that everything has mixed together.
+- Do NOT overmix the pimento cheese .
+Simply give it a light stir until you see that everything has mixed together.
 Leaving the cheese in bigger chunks makes for nice flavors in your mouth later and it won’t be quite so mushy.

 - The Cayenne in this recipe makes the pimento cheese a little hot.
-If you are not that crazy about hot pimento cheese – back off on the Cayenne.
-Cut it in half or leave it out altogether – although I WOULD add a tiny bit – just to give it a little kick.
+If you are not that crazy about hot pimento cheese then back off on the Cayenne.
+Cut it in half or leave it out altogether.
+You will want to add a tiny bit just to give it a little kick.

 - Pimento cheese is meant to be shared.
-Please find someone to share a cracker of this with.
+Please find someone to share a cracker with.
 If you eat the entire amount yourself, you will be sorry and your waistline will grow and then you will be upset with me.
 Instead, take a loaf of bread to work and let everyone make a sandwich for a snack.
 Take a bowl to church and some crackers and let everyone gobble it up.
-Mix a tiny bit in your grits and surprise your family – YUM!
-What I am getting at here – share the wealth.
+Mix a tiny bit in your grits and surprise your family with YUM!
+What I am getting at here is share the wealth.
 You can always make more!

-- Do not try to freeze Ultimate Southern Pimento Cheese – it won’t work and will make a gloopy mess.
+- Do not try to freeze Ultimate Southern Pimento Cheese because it won’t work and will make a gloopy mess.
 Ewwww.